 The overall color itself and the finish (from ultra-glossy to a highly brushed satin glow) varies a lot in black stainless from one manufacturer to the other, so mixing and matching products from different brands to make a kitchen package may be a challenge.

 - The assortment of models available in black stainless can be limited depending on the brand, so if you fall in love with a certain brand's black stainless, you may have to make compromises on the products you want.
 Most brands offer black stainless steel as a color option on fully-featured premium models.
 If you are budget-conscious, you may prefer Maytag cast iron black, which is intended to be an affordable, durable matte finish option.

 If you want to be on the cutting edge you should probably opt for a full kitchen of black stainless steel appliances and not get too concerned about some of the cons on the list above.
 If you are doing a new kitchen with white or light gray cabinets, black stainless is probably a no-brainer aesthetically!

 Are you on the fence and seeking another color option but black stainless isn't appealing to you?
-Read our article about black slate appliances, or check out our overview and comparison of other hot new appliance styles on the market like slate and black matte!
+Read our article about black slate appliances from GE, or check out our overview and comparison of other hot new appliance colors on the market like slate and black matte!
 There are a surprising number of new alternatives to stainless steel that will give your kitchen a premium look.